-Actually, some cholesterol is necessary for proper body function.
+Some cholesterol is necessary for proper body function.
 But dietary saturated fat and cholesterol both raise levels of LDL "bad" cholesterol.
 High levels of LDL cholesterol can cause plaque to build up in arteries, leading to heart disease and stroke.
 HDL is a "good" cholesterol in that it helps eliminate bad cholesterol from your blood.
 It is possible to lower LDL cholesterol and raise HDL cholesterol with your diet.

 When it comes to fruits and vegetables, pick up the pace!
 Multiple servings throughout the day can help lower LDL "bad" cholesterol.
 Moreover, these foods have antioxidants that can be beneficial.
 Also, eating more vegetables and fruits often results in eating fewer high-fat foods.
-This can lower blood pressure promote weight loss.
+This can also lower your blood pressure and promote weight loss.

-Oatmeal or whole-grain cereal have fiber and complex carbohydrates that help you to feel fuller for longer, so you'll be less inclined to overeat later in the day.
+Oatmeal and whole-grain cereal have fiber and complex carbohydrates that help you to feel fuller for longer, so you'll be less inclined to overeat later in the day.
 These breakfasts help reduce LDL "bad" cholesterol and can help with your weight control.

 Nuts help to lower cholesterol because they are high in monounsaturated fat.
 This form of fat lowers LDL "bad" cholesterol while maintaining HDL "good" cholesterol levels.
 This can lower the risk of heart disease.
 Only eat a handful, though, because nuts are high in calories, especially if they are coated in sugar or chocolate.